Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks

 Structural congruence defines the following properties for processes.
-Processes are equivalent up to $\alpha$-equivalence.
-Parallel composition is associative and commutative, with unit $\0$.
-The forwarder process is symmetric, and equivalent to inaction if both endpoints are bound together through restriction.
-A parallel process may be moved into or out of a restriction as long as the bound channels do not occur free in the moved process: this is \emph{scope inclusion} and \emph{scope extrusion}, respectively.
-Restrictions on inactive processes may be dropped, and the order of endpoints in restrictions and of consecutive restrictions does not matter.
-Finally, a recursive loop is equivalent to its unfolding, replacing any recursive calls with copies of the recursive loop, where the call's endpoints are pairwise substituted for the contextual endpoints of the loop.
+Processes are equivalent up to $\alpha$ equivalence (Rule~\ruleLabel{cong-alpha}).
+Parallel composition is associative (Rule~\ruleLabel{cong-par-assoc}) and commutative (Rule~\ruleLabel{cong-par-comm}), with unit $\0$ (Rule~\ruleLabel{cong-par-unit}).
+A parallel process may be moved into or out of a restriction as long as the bound channels do not occur free in the moved process (Rule~\ruleLabel{cong-scope}): this is \emph{scope inclusion} and \emph{scope extrusion}, respectively.
+Restrictions on inactive processes may be dropped (Rule~\ruleLabel{cong-res-inact}), and the order of names in restrictions and of consecutive restrictions does not matter (Rules~\ruleLabel{cong-res-symm} and~\ruleLabel{cong-res-comm}, respectively).
+Forwarders are symmetric (Rule~\ruleLabel{cong-fwd-symm}), and equivalent to inaction if both names are bound together through restriction (Rule~\ruleLabel{cong-res-fwd}).
+Finally, a recursive definition is equivalent to its unfolding (Rule~\ruleLabel{cong-unfold}), replacing any recursive calls with copies of the recursive definition, where the recursive definition's contextual names are pairwise substituted for by the call's names.